okTurtles/group-income/docs/Style-Guide.md

 When developing any new feature, make sure to add or update the respective tests.

 When writing E2E tests, follow [Cypress Best Practices](https://docs.cypress.io/guides/references/best-practices.html).

+## Feedback Messages

+When the user performs an action (ex: submiting a form), it's expected to show them some type of feedback, when succeedded or when something went wrong.
+Here's a guide of the current type of messages we show to them:

+### Informative / Success messages

+> Your changes were saved!

+### Error messages

+#### While filling a form...
+The errors are displayed inline, while the user is typing (with a delay) or on input's blur.
+Here're some examples:
+> A {fieldname} is required. —— Ex: A password is required.
+> A {fieldname} cannot {action}. —— Ex: A username cannot contain spaces.
+> Your password must be at least 7 characteres long.
+> Please enter a valid email.
+> This email is already being used.

+#### When submitting a form...
+We should inform the user about what's wrong whenever possible, what action should be done and ask them to try again.
+Here're some examples:
+> Failed to upload the group picture.
+Please try again.
+> You are offline.
+Please reconnect and try again.
+> Some information is invalid.
+Please review it and try again.
+> Something went wrong, please try again.

 ## Group Income Data Model Rules